mistah-org/steem-goal-setter/README.md

 This aims to be an application for Steemians who are goal-oriented.
 It also aims to be the first open-source Java-based web application that will interact with the STEEM blockchain.

+This also aims to use the [Steem Java API](https://github.com/marvin-we/steem-java-api-wrapper) wrapper by @dez1337.

 Base codes came from https://github.com/chris-bailey/dev-bookshelf-mongodb-heroku.

 ### Technology Stack